-Therapists qualified in Emotion Focused Therapy can often be of assistance to clients by helping them learn how to gain a greater awareness of their emotions, become better at using information provided by productive emotions, and cope with and decrease any negative effects of non-productive emotions.
+Therapists qualified in EFT can often be of assistance to clients by helping them learn how to gain a greater awareness of their emotions, become better at using information provided by productive emotions, and cope with and decrease any negative effects of non-productive emotions.

-In Emotion Focused Therapy, the therapist and the client collaborate in an active process, where both are viewed as equal contributors.
+In EFT, the therapist and the client collaborate in an active process, where both are viewed as equal contributors.
 The person seeking treatment is seen as the person most capable of interpreting their own emotional experiences.

 EFT theory is based on the study of the human emotional experience.
 The Scientific study of human emotions provides information about how emotions are produced, their importance to human functioning, and how they are related to thought and behavior.

-The core concept of Emotion Focused Therapy is emotional schemas.
+The core concept of EFT is emotional schemas.
 These emotion schemas are models that show the ways in which emotion can be experienced physically, can influence thinking and can guide future action.
-This theory works by helping individuals both accept and change their personal emotion schemas.
+EFT works by helping individuals both accept and change their personal emotion schemas.